Alton Lister: Coach

 In 2000, Lister became head coach of at Mesa Community College.
 From a 9–21 season before his arrival, Lister had five consecutive seasons of 20 or more wins.
 In the seven years Lister served as coach, 30 players went on to play for NCAA Division I schools.
 While coaching at Mesa, Lister spent six summers at Pete Newell's Big Man's Camp.
 The Atlanta Hawks were impressed with Lister's work at the Newell's camps, thus paving the way for Billy Knight's recruitment of Lister as assistant coach to Mike Woodson in 2007.

 In November 2008, upon the recommendation of Paul Howard, he was hired as skills coach to the San Miguel Beermen of the Philippine Basketball Association (PBA).

 Personal life

-Lister lives in the Philippines with his daughter Avery, working as the skills coach of the Meralco Bolts.
+Lister lives in the Philippines with his daughter Avary, working as the skills coach of the Meralco Bolts.
 He has four children in the US, namely Alton Jr., Alexa, JRoss, and Amari.

 Although retired, Lister has coached aspiring basketball players in the San Diego, California area.
 On July 17, 2015, Lister was the keynote speaker at the California State Games in San Diego, CA, at Qualcomm Stadium.

 In January 2016, he joined Tropang TNT as an assistant coach.

 Lister's deceased brother James, a 6'9", 225-pound center from Sam Houston State, was drafted by the Cleveland Cavaliers in the third round of the 1973 NBA draft, but he never played in the NBA.
 He played as an import in the Philippines (in 1981 for the PBA's CDCP Road Builders in 7 games) and in Belgium for 13 years.